dromara/fast-request/docs/en/guide/features/saveRequest.md

 # Save request

-::: tip Special Note
+::: tip Note

-1. The saved request will be put in _Default Group_ by default, support drag and drop into other groups,Of course, it is best to join the module group, please see `API group automatic association`

-1. API Name:If the api uses swagger annotations `@ApiOperation("xxx")`,The api is named xxx,If there is no swagger annotation,Use javadoc as the name of the api,Otherwise it will be named New Request
+**API Naming**: If the API uses swagger annotations `@ApiOperation("xxx")`, the API is named `xxx`.
+If there is no swagger annotation, Use JavaDoc as the name of the API.
+Otherwise, it will be named with `New Request`.

 ```
 if (@ApiOperation("xxx"))